Daniel-KM/Omeka-S-module-Table/README.md

 - [ ] Use js [datatables] (or see packagist/github) or use direct edition (see module Group).
 - [ ] Provide common tables by default (languages, countries, unimarc).
 - [ ] Finalize integration in resource template.
+- [ ] Remove the limit of two columns (three with lang).
+- [ ] Allow to use any column header.

 Warning